-We recently spoke with Dr. Aubrey Jordan about how to approach the medical school interview with the goal of inspiring the admissions committee rather than trying to impress them with your achievements.
+This article is written by a guest other, Dr. Aubrey Jordan.
+She talks about how to approach the medical school interview with the goal of inspiring the admissions committee rather than trying to impress them with your achievements.
 Dr. Jordan attended the Johns Hopkins School of Public Health as a part of their Master’s of Health Science in Reproductive and Cancer Biology program and the University of Chicago Pritzker School of Medicine, where she served on the admissions committee among many other research and curricular commitments.
 She gave us some insight into the mind of an admissions committee member and the specific reasons as to why they may have chosen to interview you.
 Ultimately, the interviewer wants to connect with the student and hopes to leave the interview feeling more energetic and inspired than before.
 Find out more below!

 As we transition into interview season, applicants should be well served to treat themselves well.
 Beyond the common adages to integrate one’s physical and mental health as a priority during this busy time, reconnecting with the source and strength of one’s inspiration for becoming a physician is an incredibly fruitful and sustaining interview season commitment.